 Size of a Butterfly Garden

 You don’t need to have a huge garden or even a proper piece of land in order to make your own butterfly garden.
 All you need is enough room for some pots or planters, and some good selections of flowers.
 As mentioned above, the flowers should be brightly colored.
 They should also be nectar-producing flowers, which are also usually very beautiful.
+Also make sure your trees are healthy and well maintained with great services like https://www.treeserviceremoval.com/ca/rancho-cucamonga/ and others.

 Along with the plants and flowers you choose, the placement of your butterfly garden is crucial to its success.
 You need to consider the location of your garden with great care, as this could mean the difference between attracting a lot of butterflies or none at all.
 Below are some factors to look at in order to make your garden the ideal location for butterflies in your area: